tyzbit/numerifides/60-node_types.md

 locally.
 Each full node will gossip about mappings to one another, and periodically query one another to check consensus about mappings.
-A full node should also have a copy of the Bitcoin blockchain for maximum security, but it could be possible to use a pruned backend node if the user feels the level of risk is acceptable.
+A full node should also have a copy of the Bitcoin blockchain for maximum security, but it could be possible to use a pruned backend node to use a pruned backend node AFTER the initial sync if the user feels the level of risk is acceptable.
 If a mapping was originally censored, once an honest node sees it, it will broadcast it to all nodes it knows about.
 Honest nodes will see it as either the first registration, or a more trusted registration (since it was confirmed before the dishonest registration that was gossiped about) and will reorganize the registrations for that name/data type accordingly.

 Nodes will gossip a "consensus hash"<sup>1</sup>
 that is derived from every Numerifides registration.
 Each node will hash every Numerifides